-Department of Arts and the Humanities

-Department of Aviation and Safety

-Department of Computer Science, Mathematics, and Technology

-Department of Health and Natural Sciences

-Department of Social Sciences

-Center for Academic Resources and Support

-Center for Advisement and Retention Testing Center

-Grants and Sponsored Research Honors Program Institutional Effectiveness

-Institutional Assessment Institutional Research University Library and Services

-University Registrar
+Department of Arts and the Humanities Department of Aviation and Safety Department of Computer Science, Mathematics, & Technology Department of Health and Natural Sciences School of Business Center for Entrepreneurship School of Education Department of Teaching and Learning Department of Social Sciences Department of Curriculum& Leadership Center for Academic Resources and Support Center for Advisement and Retention Testing Center Grants and Sponsored Research Honors Program Office of Institutional Effectiveness Institutional Research Evaluation and Assessments University Library and Services University Registrar Office of Research and Innovation Division of Continuing Education and Professional Studies Center for Teaching and Learning

-The academic programs of the University are contained within three Schools-the School of Arts and Sciences, the School of Business, and the School of Education.
-These Schools offer majors in subject areas leading to baccalaureate degrees.
-The School of Arts and Sciences is comprised of five Departments-the Department of Arts and the Humanities; the Department of Aviation and Safety; the Department of Computer Sciences, Mathematics, and Technology; the Department of Health and Natural Sciences, and the Department of Social Sciences.
+The academic programs of the University are contained within three Schools-the School of Arts and Sciences, the School of Business, and the School of Education and Social Sciences.
+These Schools offer majors in subject areas leading to baccalaureate degrees, master's and professional degrees (Education Specialist).
+The School of Arts and Sciences is comprised of four Departments-the Department of Arts and the Humanities; the Department of Aviation and Safety; the Department of Computer Sciences, Mathematics, and Technology; and the Department of Health and Natural Sciences.

-In addition, the School of Education offers the Master of Science in Education degree and the School of Business offers the Master of Business Administration degree.
+In addition, the School of Education offers the Master's of Science in Education and Education Specialist degrees, and the School of Business offers the Master's of Business Administration degree.
 The Center for Academic Resources and Support does not offer degrees.